 Transports hazardous materials in quantities that require placarding under the hazardous materials regulations.

 When a driver returns from an illness or injury that interferes with driving ability, the driver must undergo a medical examination even if the medical examiner's certificate has not expired.

-The medical examiner is responsible for certifying only drivers who meet the physical qualification

-standards.
-Certification cannot exceed 2 years, and at the discretion of the FMCSA medical examiner,

-may be less than 2 years.
-The Federal Vision and Diabetes Exemption Programs require annual medical

-certification.